gioarca/javascript_basics/README.md

 ## About The Project

 It's a easy application where the user can use the buttons to increase (+) and decrease (-) the number inside the counter section.
 You can't modify the number, you can only use the buttons.
+Click here below on the link where you can try the app already deplpoyed:

+<a href="https://main--javascript-basics-93.netlify.app" target="_blank">https://main--javascript-basics-93.netlify.app/</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>